 With the confirmation of the work order, a bulk email is sent to tenants notifying them an elevator is out of order and to accommodate the inconvenience.

-The Building manager gets of the train at 7:45am and attends site.
+The Building manager gets of the train at 7:45 am and attends the site.

 The building Manager gets his coffee and puts a pedestal sign in the lift lobby for visitors that elevator number X is out of order.

-Often with the Variable speed drive applications the energy savings will reflect in the Nabers assessment, this in turn has the opportunity to make the landlord money as the building becomes more and more “green”, which in turn will eventually add opportunity to improve the relationship with tenants and income opportunities.
+Often with the Variable speed drive applications, the energy savings will reflect in the Nabers assessment, this, in turn, has the opportunity to make the landlord money as the building becomes more and more “green”, which in turn will eventually add the opportunity to improve the relationship with tenants and income opportunities.